bakaburg1/chtllm_paper/manuscript/results.md

 generalization.

 Conversely, items such as \#39 (99.1%), \#8 (99.2%), \#32 (99.4%) were
-solved by virtually all systems, indicating that a sizeable fraction of the benchmark targeted plain retrieval rather than complex reasoning.
+solved by virtually all models, indicating that a sizeable fraction of the benchmark targeted plain retrieval rather than complex reasoning.
 Variation (range of posterior medians) exceeded 90 percentage points for several mid-difficulty questions, underscoring that model architecture